- Pain in the back of the lower leg, just above the heel

 For detailed anatomy information see: Tibialis Posterior Anatomy

-Cold Therapy Gel For Lower Leg, Knee and Ankle Injury and Inflammation
+Cold Therapy Gel For Lower Leg, Ankle and Bottom Of The Foot Injury and Inflammation

 Biofreeze Pain Relieving Gel is an excellent pain relieving gel and I recommend it for those who have sudden onset muscle pain or recent injuries.
-It is better than warm therapy gels and creams for recent injury muscle pain as it cools the area much like ice and does not promote swelling.
+It is better than warm therapy gels and creams for recent muscle injury pain as it cools the area much like ice and does not promote swelling.
 A recent study showed that Biofreeze decreased pain 2 times more than ice and the pain relief lasts 9 – 10 longer.
-If your pain is from a recent calf injury I would recommend Biofreeze.
+If your low leg, ankle and/or foot pain is due to a recent tibialis posterior muscle injury, I would recommend Biofreeze.

-Eurosocks Patented Recovery Graduated Compression Sock The graduated compression socks have become go-to for both amateur and professional athletes for lower leg, ankle and foot injury recovery.
+The Eurosocks Over The Calf Compression Socks have become a go-to for both amateur and professional athletes for lower leg, ankle and foot injury recovery.
 Graduated compression helps relieve pain from muscle stiffness and soreness as well as discouraging inflammation.
-The socks wickable fabric keeps skin dry and DryStat technology inhibit the growth of odor-causing microbes.
-The over the calf style works very well for tibialis posterior muscle recovery as the sock will cover the entire muscle.
+The socks wickable fabric keeps skin dry and DryStat technology inhibits the growth of odor causing microbes.
+The over the calf style works very well for tibialis posture muscle recovery as the sock will cover the entire muscle.
 If you suspect or have been treated for blood clots, consult with a doctor before using compression on the lower legs.